datagovuk/dgu-vagrant-puppet/README.md

 For a live deployment it is important to change the passwords from the sample ones.
 The passwords to change are:

 * Drupal accounts, particularly `admin` and 'jason' users (if using the sample database).
 Log-in as admin and edit the users here: /admin/people

 * CKAN `admin` account.
 Change it with:

     sudo -u www-data paster user setpass admin --config=ckan.ini

+* HTTP Basic Auth around Drupal services.
+Change the password CKAN uses to contact the Drupal services API by editing in `/var/ckan/ckan.ini` the value for `dgu.xmlrpc_password` to be a new password:

+    dgu.xmlrpc_password = newpassword

+And then set that same password to be the one accepted by the API using:

+    sudo htpasswd /var/www/api_users ckan

+and reboot Apache:

+    sudo apachectl restart

 * MySQL database for both the `root` and `co`.
 Use these commands: